 They bombarded her with these questions until she shouted over them.

 The boys were stunned into a silence.

 “Yeah, probably.
 Thanks guys.”
-Marion thanked, snuggling into her friend’s shoulders.
-Down in the Common Room, the marauders were interrogating Sirius once again.
+Marion smiled gratefully, snuggling into her friends' shoulders.

 “So, looks like you’ve got some mean competition Padfoot, my friend.”
 Remus joked, patting Sirius on the back.
 Sirius glowered and shook his head furiously.

 “You think I’d fight with anyone for Preston’s affections?
 No thanks.
 Plus, even if I did want to take her out, I wouldn’t be as thick as to not kiss her.
 What kind of idiot must Balls-out Berkeley be?” he said rather convincingly.

 “He has a point.”
 James put in, “None of us would make that mistake.
 If the girl wants to go out with you, she wants you to kiss her.”